 “Just like in baking, building a business is about finding that perfect blend of ingredients, taking the right steps, in the right order, to create something amazing,” added Berk.
 “I am grateful for all of the opportunities and inspiring mentors along the way.”

-Berk, who lost 80 lbs nearly 10 years ago, (and maintained an ideal weight ever since) says her favorite flavor to this day is the original gluten-free Quinoa Chocolate Chunk.
+Berk, who lost 80 lbs nearly 10 years ago, (and maintained an ideal weight ever since) says her favorite flavor to this day is the Double Chocolate Chip.
 It is important to her that even small indulgences are “worth it” when it comes to great ingredients and incredible flavors.
 Her commitment to taste is matched by her dedication to maintaining a vibrant and fun brand character, evident in playful packing and inventive flavorings.
 She personally makes sure the brand stands out in a now active food category.

 So what’s next for Goodie Girl?
 Long-term plans for the business include line extensions, partnerships and more cookies.
 Just launched: Fudge Striped-Another better-for-you gluten-free twist on a classic to devour.
-And stay tuned for our latest flavor to hit the shelves in early 2018 gluten-free Chocolate Creme Sandwich cookies.
+Chocolate Creme Sandwich cookies.
 Caramel Apple & Birthday Cake Cookies!
 All gluten free and peanut free!

 “You can’t deny it,” says Berk.
-“There’s nothing like a good cookie to put a smile on someone’s face.”
+“There’s nothing like a good cookie to put a smile on someone’s face. #GoGoodie ”

 Follow Shira on Instagram and Facebook @goodiegirlcookies and on Twitter @GoodieGirlNYC